vncntngl20/Human-Document-vs-AI/README.md

 ## Technologies Used

-- Flask: A lightweight WSGI web application framework for Python.
+- **Flask**: A lightweight WSGI web application framework for Python.
-- scikit-learn: A machine learning library for Python that provides tools for data mining and data analysis.
+- **scikit-learn**: A machine learning library for Python that provides tools for data mining and data analysis.
-- PyPDF2: A library for reading PDF files in Python.
+- **PyPDF2**: A library for reading PDF files in Python.
-- Pandas: A data manipulation and analysis library for Python.
+- **Pandas**: A data manipulation and analysis library for Python.
-- NumPy: A library for numerical computing in Python.
+- **NumPy**: A library for numerical computing in Python.
-- NLTK: The Natural Language Toolkit for working with human language data.
+- **NLTK**: The Natural Language Toolkit for working with human language data.